dujiaxin/miniprogect1-601-djx/vi.md

 ![Image of count_result](/images/count_result.png)

-Notice the “gn” part?
+Notice the `gn` part?
 It’s responsible for overriding the substitute behavior.

-##Final thoughts
+## Final thoughts

 Vi is very powerful, google it for more!